Take your Dog Apple Picking: 9 Southern Ontario Pet-Friendly Farms

 Beamsville, Ontario: Windwood Farms, 4198 King Street, Beamsville

-UPDATE 2022: Windwood Farms is open to the public but is no longer offering pick-your-own fruit because of tree damage.
-Authentic farm experience at Windwood Farms.
+Head to Windwood Farms for an authentic farm experience at Windwood Farms.
 Apples in the fall and other vegetables earlier in the season.
 No kids’ games, climbers, or rides.
 Open weekends only.
-10 am to 4 pm.
-Dogs are allowed on leashes.
+10 am to 4:30 pm.
+Dogs are allowed on leashes but not in the market area.
 Admission free.
-(Oct 3 and 4 will be the final days open in 2020).

-Participate in apple and pear picking at Carl Laidlaw Orchards September and October, 9 am to 5 pm Fridays, Saturdays and Sundays.
+Participate in apple and pear picking at Carl Laidlaw Orchards September and October, 9 am to 5 pm Saturdays and Sundays.
 Wagon rides and hay barn and apple pie.
 Dogs are allowed on leashes.
-Admission is $7.75.
+Admission is $16.

 Brantford, Ontario: Brantwood Farms, 251 Powerline Road, Brantford

 Brantwood Farms celebrates the apple season a little differently by hosting a Fall Festival.
 Pick your own apples and enjoy corn maze, hay castle, peddle carts and a haunted barn, on Saturdays and Sundays in October.
-Advanced tickets for specific days are $13.
+Advanced tickets for specific days are $17.50.
 Dogs are allowed on leash.
+The 2025 season will be the last one at the Brantford location.

 Halton Hills, Ontario: Chudleighs, 9528 Regional Road #25, Halton Hills